PelumiOwolabi/flask-ec2-terraform/README.md

 Containerization with Docker
 Infrastructure as Code using Terraform
 Automated EC2 provisioning and deployment
-This is perfect for building a portfolio project showcasing cloud deployment and infrastructure management skills.
+This is ideal for building a portfolio project that showcases cloud deployment and infrastructure management skills.

 Project Structure